There are amazing structures all over the planet, and in this post, we’re taking a closer look at some of the most famous towers in the world.

 The tower was completed in 1939 and officially inaugurated by the Crown Prince and Queen of Norway.

-That’s because it was built in honor of a Norwegian businessman and Philanthropist named Bert Enger, an Immigrant in the United States.
+That’s because it was built in honor of a Norwegian businessman and Philanthropist named Bert Enger, an Immigrant to the United States.

 27. Milad Tower